SideNicheHustle

 How to start

-- 01 Confirm licensing requirements in your location before booking a single paid client — most US states require a cosmetology licence for cutting or colouring hair professionally; check with your state board
+1. 01 Confirm licensing requirements in your location before booking a single paid client.
+Most US states require a cosmetology licence for cutting or colouring hair professionally, so check with your state board

-- 02 Specialise before launching — braiding, blowouts, natural hair, bridal styling, or children's cuts all attract different clients and allow you to position clearly
+2. 02 Specialise before launching.
+Braiding, blowouts, natural hair, bridal styling, or children's cuts all attract different clients and let you position clearly

-- 03 Invest in a well-organised mobile kit — a rolling case or stylist bag that keeps products, tools, and accessories accessible in any environment is worth the upfront cost
+3. 03 Invest in a well-organised mobile kit.
+A rolling case or stylist bag that keeps products, tools, and accessories accessible in any environment is worth the upfront cost

-- 04 Build a portfolio of your work on Instagram — before/after transformations and style results are the primary way clients evaluate a hairstylist before booking
+4. 04 Build a portfolio of your work on Instagram.
+Before/after transformations and style results are the primary way clients evaluate a hairstylist before booking

-- 05 Offer a discounted rate for first-time clients in exchange for permission to photograph the result — portfolio and a potential regular client in one
+5. 05 Offer a discounted rate for first-time clients in exchange for permission to photograph the result.
+You get portfolio content and a potential regular client in one visit

-- 06 Charge a travel fee on top of your service rate — fuel, time in transit, and the convenience premium you provide are all legitimate costs to pass on
+6. 06 Charge a travel fee on top of your service rate.
+Fuel, time in transit, and the convenience premium you provide are all legitimate costs to pass on

 Pros

-- + No salon rent or chair fees — you keep more of what you charge
+• + No salon rent or chair fees, so you keep more of what you charge

-- + Convenience premium is real — clients pay more for a professional who comes to them
+• + The convenience premium is real.
+Clients pay more for a professional who comes to them

-- + Flexible scheduling — evenings and weekends fit around a day job
+• + Flexible scheduling means evenings and weekends fit around a day job

-- + Loyal clients who value convenience rarely switch — retention is strong once established
+• + Loyal clients who value convenience rarely switch, so retention is strong once you're established

 Cons

-- − Cosmetology licence required in most US states — significant time and cost to obtain if you don't already hold one
+• Cosmetology licence required in most US states, which is a significant time and cost to obtain if you don't already hold one

-- − Transport logistics — a full colour service requires bringing every product, tool, and towel
+• Transport logistics can be demanding.
+A full colour service requires bringing every product, tool, and towel

-- − Colour services risk staining client furniture, floors, and surfaces — professional capes and floor protection are essential
+• Colour services risk staining client furniture, floors, and surfaces, so professional capes and floor protection are essential

-- − Physically demanding — standing for extended periods in non-ergonomic environments
+• Physically demanding, since you're standing for extended periods in non-ergonomic environments

 Skills needed